 Where safety is felt - not just enforced.

-Safe Havens are public-facing venues - cafés, shops, GP surgeries, pubs - that offer a place of temporary refuge for anyone who feels unsafe or vulnerable.
+Safe Havens are public-facing venues - cafés, shops, GP surgeries, salons, libraries, pubs, and places of worship - that offer a short-term place of refuge for anyone feeling unsafe, vulnerable, or unsure.

 They’re not there to fix everything.